15 Ideas: What’s the Best Paneer Substitute?

 I found the one I tried (brand: Friendship) had a consistency almost like whipped cream cheese.

-Its consistency would not hold in savory Indian dishes which require cubes, it would melt.
+Its consistency would not hold in savory Indian dishes that require cubes; it would melt.

 3. Halloumi

-I have often heard of halloumi commonly referred to as a paneer replacement.
+I have often heard of halloumi, commonly called a paneer replacement.
 I think it can work, but the taste is not as close to paneer as queso panela.

 Block of halloumi cheese with cubes and crumbles on a gray plate.

-Halloumi is made from sheep’s milk or goats’ milk which gives it a distinct taste.
+Halloumi is made from sheep’s milk or goats’ milk, giving it a distinct taste.
 Paneer is usually made from cow’s milk.

-It is traditionally made with mint which I didn’t find too strong of taste to be a negative
+It is traditionally made with mint, which I didn’t find too strong of a taste to be a negative

 4. Tofu